A woman attending a festival with service dog and guide cane

 Menus and price lists

-Visitors with visual impairments often cannot read printed menus easily.
-By putting menus and price lists on your website as accessible PDFs, people with visual impairments can hear (via their phones) what they can order and how much it costs.
-Or, for example, provide a menu in large font or Braille.
+Visitors with visual impairments often have difficulty reading printed menus.
+By posting menus and price lists as accessible PDFs on your website, people with visual impairments can use their phones to hear what they can order and how much it costs.
+Alternatively, you could provide a menu in large print or in Braille.

 Audio description and 'meet & feel'